The North Pole is in Antarctica…

 But seriously, my science brain has been in overdrive lately.
 If one was to really look at the Earth's magnetic fields, then it becomes obvious that the magnetic North Pole is really a magnetic South Pole.

-No really.
-Think about.
 By naming convention, we name the side of a magnet that wants to point toward the North as the North Pole of the magnet.
-However, it takes a significant amount of brute force to get two North Poles to actually point toward one another; like poles repel, but opposites attract.
+However, it takes a significant amount of brute force to get two North Poles to actually point toward one another; "like" poles repel, but "opposites" attract.

 Sorry guys, but Earth's North Pole is really a magnetic South Pole.
 The magnetic North Pole is in Antarctica.